-The Social Security Administration distributes Social Security and SSI benefits and sometimes provides concurrent benefits to recipients.
-These eligible individuals receive Social Security benefits in the maximum amount for which they qualify, and Supplemental Security Income provides additional benefits.
+The Social Security Administration distributes Social Security and Supplemental Security Income (SSI) benefits and sometimes provides concurrent benefits to recipients.
+These eligible individuals receive Social Security benefits in the maximum amount they qualify for, and Supplemental Security Income provides additional benefits.

 Social Security Benefits